Part Two: Elements of ESD Program Design

 4. Build Justification to Get the Management Support Top Management

-To be successful, an ESD program requires the support of your top management, at the highest level possible.
+Successful ESD programs require the support of your top management, at the highest level possible.
 What level of commitment is required?
-To obtain commitment, you will need to build justification for the plan.
+Organizational commitment requires justification for the ESD plan.
 You will need to emphasize quality and reliability, the cost of ESD damage, the impact of ESD on customer service and product performance.
 You may even need to conduct a pilot program if the experience of other companies is not sufficient to help prove your point.

 Prepare a short corporate policy statement on ESD control.
 Have top management co-sign it with the ESD coordinator.
 Periodically, reaffirm the policy statement and management’s commitment to it.